Skip to Content

 • Those after something stronger should try The Inkey List’s Advanced 0.2% Retinal Serum

-The Inkey List’s new Starter Retinol Serum is for, as you’d assume, those just starting out with the ingredient.
-It’s designed to smooth fine lines and improve skin texture, all while keeping the skin feeling nourished and free from irritation.
+Why we love it: The Inkey List’s new Starter Retinol Serum is for, as you’d assume, those just starting out with the ingredient.
+It’s designed to smooth fine lines and improve skin texture, all the while keeping the skin feeling nourished and free from irritation.

 Clare Stephenson, Cosmo’s Senior Fashion and Beauty Ecommerce Writer, says: “I think this is a brilliant formula for complete newbies.
 It’s formulated with a slow-released, encapsulated, dual-retinoid complex which essentially means it steadily exposes your skin cells to retinol rather than loading it on.
 This helps to prevent adverse side effects.
 Then there’s a 0.2% Symrelief 100 (an anti-irritant) to keep the skin hydrated and soothed.
-I use it every night without trouble.”
+I’ve been using it every night without trouble: it works well with the rest of my skincare routine and not once has my complexion felt sore or irritated.”

 Glowing customer review: “Beautiful lightweight serum.
 Easy to apply and has a yellow colour.
 Perfect for users who haven’t tried a retinol serum before.
 Gives you wonderfully soft skin.”